mmanngard/cooling-system-mpc/README.md

 `$

 ### Combined state-space model
-Due to the switching behaviour of the mixing node (caused by the valve), the system dynamics changes depending on if the switching valve is open or closed.
+Due to the switching behaviour of the mixing node (caused by the valve), the system dynamics changes depending on if the valve is open or closed.
 This results in a switching state-space system

 $`
 \dot{x} =